htmlbanjo/disco-courier/README.md

 - You'll need a purchased copy of the game and access to its data.
 - Assumes you have [Node.js and npm](https://medium.com/@nodesource/installing-node-js-tutorial-using-nvm-5c6ff5925dd8) installed.
+- This older software only receives occasional maintenance updates.
+PRs are still welcome, however.

 ## Setup